 In 2017, Consumers Energy will be implementing a new Zero Net Energy pilot program.
 This program engages the community, educates the building industry, and provides huge value in reducing the energy footprint in the region.
 The intent of the Zero Energy Pilot Program offering is to encourage building owners in the Consumers Energy territory to pursue whole building energy efficiency on their projects.
 The program encourages zero energy as a post-occupancy, measurable goal, by providing a suite of incentives (varying in dollar amount and requirements) to fund engineering support, cost-benefit analysis and post-occupancy measurement and verification.

 Net Zero Energy Building Program

-The Illinois Clean Energy Community Foundation’s Net Zero Energy Building Program will award grants to new construction or retrofit projects that achieve site net zero energy performance, or better, over the course of a year.
+The Illinois Clean Energy Community Foundation’s Net Zero Energy Building Program will award grants of up to $1 million to new construction or retrofit projects that achieve site net zero energy performance, or better, over the course of a year.
 Buildings must, at a minimum, offset all of their energy consumption with on-site generation from renewable resources.
 Grants will be paid incrementally, with full payment contingent on actual performance.
 The program goal is to encourage exemplary buildings that bring together beautiful design and careful construction to maximize energy efficiency, showcase renewable energy and, by educating the public and professionals, help pave the way for a larger shift in the building sector.
 The Foundation aims to fund projects that demonstrate that net zero energy buildings are realistic and achievable.
 These flagship projects will add to the knowledge base on Net Zero building design and operation.